Heard of the ketogenic diet? It’s a weight-loss method benefiting health.

 Are carbs off-limits forever?

 You don’t have to stay away from carbs for the rest of your life.
 It’s only for the first 2 to 3 months that you need to avoid them altogether.
-After that, you can have them every once in awhile in moderate portions.
+You can have them in moderation.

 Why do I feel tired on the Keto Diet?

-If you experience constant fatigue, it may be that you’re not correctly using fats and ketones.
-You will likely need to lower your intake of carbs and take MCT oil or ketone supplements.
+If you experience constant fatigue, it may be that you’re not using fats and ketones.
+You will need to lower your intake of carbs and take MCT oil or ketone supplements.

 Does eating keto foods cause bad breath?

 Ketosis causes bad breath.
 This happen when beginning a ketogenic diet.
-You can rid of it by chewing gum or drinking naturally-flavored water.
+You can rid of it by chewing gum or drinking-flavored water.

 Why do some people say ketosis is dangerous?